4 min read

 How do I ensure compliance with ESEF and CSRD?

-Choose a tool such as CtrlPrint that specialises in these frameworks, offering XBRL tagging and secure collaboration by design.
+Other than always staying up-to-date with the latest compliance news, choose a tool such as CtrlPrint that specialises in these frameworks, offering compliant XBRL tagging and secure collaboration by design.

 Read More